RobbyCBennett/Spinneret/README.md

 				* Add useful functions to end the response for JSON, bad requests, not found, .etc
 		* Built-in Optional Middleware for File Serving
 			* Response
-				* Allow popular Content-Type bodies to be accepted properly (SVG)
+				* Allow popular Content-Type bodies to be accepted properly (JS & SVG)
 				* Make the Content-Security-Policy strict to help prevent [cross-site attacks](doc/server.md#middleware-functions-provided-for-file-handling)
 * WebSocket: Receive and send messages
 	* Event handling functions using the same terms as the Web API of frontend/browsers (close, error, message, and open)